OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 By the end of this walkthrough, you'll have an add-in that runs whenever a new message is created.

 > [!IMPORTANT]
-> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web with a Microsoft 365 subscription.
+> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and Windows with a Microsoft 365 subscription.
 See [How to preview the event-based activation feature](#how-to-preview-the-event-based-activation-feature) in this article for more details.
 >
 > Because preview features are subject to change without notice, they shouldn't be used in production add-ins.